rgonzalezc1811/data_modeling_postgresql_deu_01/README.md

 ## Tables Creation
   1. Write `CREATE` statements in `sql_queries.py` file to create each table.
   2. Write `DROP` statements in `sql_queries.py` file to drop each table if it exists.
-  3. Run `create_tables.py` to create the databasa and tables.
+  3. Run `create_tables.py` to create the database and tables.
   4. Run `test.ipynb` to confirm the creation of the tables with the correct columns.
 Make sure to close always the connection to the database after finishing working in the project.